-CCO will acknowledge the receipt and approval of existing Off-campus Studies Programs (OSP) to the dean, faculty and staff contacts via email.
-Departments that submit proposals to their deans and do not receive acknowledgement in a timely fashion are asked to check the status with their deans before checking with the CCO.
+CCO will acknowledges the receipt and approval of existing Off-campus Studies Programs (OSP) to the submitter.
+Departments that submit proposals to their deans and do not receive acknowledgement in a timely fashion are asked to check the status with their deans before checking with CCO.

 New courses seeking OSP approval are submitted via CMS.
 A course seeking OSP approval will not be sent to SIS until the OSP committee has also approved the course; therefore, “Sent to SIS” means that the course has been approved by both the subject and OSP subcommittees.

-- Special Topics submissions and approvals are monitored via Kauli.
-They do not go through UCOC review and are not dependent on the monthly UCOC meetings.
+- Special Topics submissions and approvals are routed via Kauli.
+They do not go through subcommittee review.